Invasion of Poland: Background

 The invasion was referred to by Germany as the 1939 Defensive War (Verteidigungskrieg) since Hitler proclaimed that Poland had attacked Germany and that "Germans in Poland are persecuted with a bloody terror and are driven from their homes.
 The series of border violations, which are unbearable to a great power, prove that the Poles no longer are willing to respect the German frontier."

 Poland participated with Germany in the partition of Czechoslovakia that followed the Munich Agreement, although they were not part of the agreement.
 It coerced Czechoslovakia to surrender the region of Český Těšín by issuing an ultimatum to that effect on 30 September 1938, which was accepted by Czechoslovakia on 1 October.
 This region had a Polish majority and had been disputed between Czechoslovakia and Poland in the aftermath of World War I. The Polish annexation of Slovak territory (several villages in the regions of Čadca, Orava and Spiš) later served as the justification for the Slovak state to join the German invasion.

 By 1937, Germany began to increase its demands for Danzig, while proposing that an extraterritorial roadway, part of the Reichsautobahn system, be built in order to connect East Prussia with Germany proper, running through the Polish Corridor.
 Poland rejected this proposal, fearing that after accepting these demands, it would become increasingly subject to the will of Germany and eventually lose its independence as the Czechs had.
 Polish leaders also distrusted Hitler.
 The British were also wary of Germany's increasing strength and assertiveness threatening its balance of power strategy.
 On 31 March 1939, Poland formed a military alliance with the United Kingdom and with France, believing that Polish independence and territorial integrity would be defended with their support if it were to be threatened by Germany.
 On the other hand, British Prime Minister Neville Chamberlain and his Foreign Secretary, Lord Halifax, still hoped to strike a deal with Hitler regarding Danzig (and possibly the Polish Corridor).
 Chamberlain and his supporters believed war could be avoided and hoped Germany would agree to leave the rest of Poland alone.
 German hegemony over Central Europe was also at stake.
-In private, Hitler said in May that Danzig was not the important issue to him, but pursuit of Lebensraum for Germany.
+In private, Hitler said in May that Danzig was not the important issue to him, but the creation of Lebensraum for Germany.